mialsy/system-p4-cloud-storage-system/README.md

 - **client/main.go**: processes users' requests to connect with a certain server, perform file storage operations (put, get, delete, search), and receive acknowledgement from the connected server.
 - **server/main.go**: performs users' request on the server and the replica server.
-- **message/message.go**: includes definition of a struct to store file information and functions to send and recieve the struct over the network among clients and the 2 supported servers.
+- **message/message.go**: includes definition of a struct to store file information and functions to send the struct over the network among clients and the 2 supported servers.
 - **utils/utils.go**: includes utils for the TCP storage system, include funtions to send and receiving messages or message and files combo over the connection, and also error checking functions.
 - **clean.sh**: will remove the storj and checkFile, which reset the server.